What does brexit mean for GDPR and charity data?

 What does this mean for the future of GDPR?

 As the EU GDPR laws have mostly been transferred onto the UK Data Protection Act compliances, the question remains if the UK will change the DPA affecting GDPR.
 Due to this, it is important to know the date of your data collection, so you know what laws your data applies to.

 The GDPR, which used to be binding law in the UK until Brexit took effect on Dec 31st, 2020, is now, for the most part, still applicable in the UK as "UK GDPR" if no new national data protection act or legislation is passed.

 People risk losing the protection of the UK data protection laws if their personal data is transferred outside the UK.
 Therefore, if your charity stores data within the UK and does not transfer it to the EU, you should be protected by the UK GDPR.
 If you wish to transfer data to the EU, you will need to point out an EU representative and go through documentation applying to EU Data laws.

 Brexit has caused many uncertainties, especially through the transferring of EU laws into the UK.
 As can be seen, the importance of GDPR for charities brings great concerns about the safety of client data.

 With the UK GDPR now in place, people can now be rest assured that their data will remain safe and handled securely by businesses within the UK.
 Although there are a few minor differences between the EU GDPR and UK GDPR, the differences are minor, and data safety is still a top priority.
-If you wish to learn more about GDPR and implement it in your business, read more here.

 At Texaport, we understand the importance of these advancements, and we work with our clients to put a reliable system in place to improve their business efficiency.
 Our team has a wide range of IT knowledge and remains acquainted with the movements in the IT industry.
 Find out more here.